Codendi/mailman-codendi-ff/README.txt

-This is the readme of the plugin.
+This package controls the interaction between the forge and Mailman.
-You should put here any useful information about the plugin : install, configuration, ...
+It provides a single sign on authentication mecanism between the forge and Mailman.